IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 6. **Consider Multi-Agent Approach**: Consider implementing a simplified version of the multi-agent system to enhance the generation process.

 7. **Feedback Integration**: Use the feedback from the aesthetic judgment system to refine the generation parameters and improve the quality of the artwork.

+8. **Interactive Feature**: Implement the interactive art generation feature to allow users to generate custom artwork.

 ## Conclusion